s0md3v/s0md3v.github.io/_posts/2023/2023-04-07-will-i-get-better.markdown

 ## What's the treatment for?

 We learned in school how vitamin and minerals are essentials for our body to function properly.
-Just like our body, our brain relys on a variety of chemicals and will not function correctly if their quantity is not a healthy range.
+Just like our body, our brain relys on a variety of chemicals and will not function correctly if their quantity is not in a healthy range.

 For example, the process to build chemicals called serotonin (responsible for a stable mood and sleep) and dopamine (gives you motivation to do things) requires vitamin B6 and other things.
 Do you understand how important these chemicals are?